Our products

 Preparation

 1. Lightly beat the eggs with a fork.
-Do not whip them: you just want to break the yolks and integrate them.
+Don't whisk them: you just want to break the yolks and combine.
 Do not add salt yet (the eel will provide it).

-2. In a small saucepan or pan over very low heat, melt the butter.
-Add the beaten eggs and stir constantly with a silicone spatula, using slow, broad movements.
+2. In a small saucepan or frying pan over very low heat, melt the butter.
+Add the beaten eggs and stir constantly with a silicone spatula, using slow, wide movements.

-3. When the eggs begin to set but are still creamy and slightly liquid (this takes 4-5 minutes on the correct heat), remove from heat.
+3. When the eggs begin to set but are still creamy and slightly liquid (this takes 4-5 minutes over the correct heat), remove from the heat.

 4. Add the crème fraîche and the pieces of smoked eel.
-Stir gently off the heat: the residual heat will finish setting the eggs and temper the eel.
+Stir gently off the heat: the residual heat will finish setting the eggs and warm the eel.

 5. Serve on toasted bread, with chives, black pepper, and a few flakes of salt.

 The secret to perfect scrambled eggs is patience.
-Low heat, constant stirring, and removing from heat before they are completely done.
-Residual heat does the rest.
-If the eggs are dry and set, you've gone too far.
+Low heat, constant stirring, and removing from the heat before they are fully cooked.
+The residual heat does the rest.
+If the eggs are dry and fully set, you've gone too far.

 Recipe 5: Smoked eel risotto with leek

-A risotto where smoked eel provides the depth you would normally achieve with a rich fish stock.
-The leek adds sweetness and a silky texture that complements the richness of the eel.
+A risotto where smoked eel provides the depth usually achieved with an elaborate fish stock.
+Leek adds sweetness and a silky texture that complements the richness of the eel.

 Ingredients (for 2 people)